kkom/code-review/README.md

 ## Tips and tricks

-### Rebase on master frequently
+### Rebase on origin master frequently

-`git prom` (`pull --rebase origin master`) alias incorporates changes from tracking upstream branch into your feature branch.
+`git prom` alias incorporates changes from tracking upstream branch into your feature branch.

 Once your Pull Request is accepted, it will be merged on top of `HEAD` of the `origin/master` branch.
 You need to frequently pull your feature branch to avoid a surprise when your Pull Request is about to be merged.
 As a rule, do it: